Install SSH server on Tizen 2.3.1 for RD-PQ

 [Unit] Description=SSHD server Daemon After=syslog.target network.target Requires=connman.service [Service] ExecStartPre=/bin/mkdir -p /var/run/sshd ExecStart=/usr/sbin/sshd -D ExecReload=/bin/kill -HUP $MAINPID [Install] WantedBy=multi-user.target

-sdb root on sdb push sshd.service /etc/systemd/system/ sdb shell sh-4.1# systemctl enable sshd sh-4.1# systemctl start sshd
+sdb root on sdb push sshd.service /etc/systemd/system/ sdb shell $ systemctl enable sshd $ systemctl start sshd

 If you want to check out the process list, you will notice lots of unneeded junk (well, needed for a phone, not for a home development server, and that’s what your RD-PQ is going to be.
-But that, in the next article.
+And we’ll do that in the next article.